magnesj/ResInsight/docs/Completions.md

     - **Absolute** -- the length down the tube or depth of the last nodal point
   - **Enforce Max Segment Length** -- Limit segment to max size.
 When this check box is checked, a max segment length input field is displayed.

 There are three options for Non-Darcy Flow. **None**, **User defined D-factor** and **Compute D-factor**.
-The second option displays an input field when the user defined D-factor can be entered.
+The second option displays an input field where the user defined D-factor can be entered.
 The last options brings up several input fields.
 - **Non-Darcy Flow** - Non-Darcy settings
   - **Unit Constant** --
   - **Grid Permeability Scaling Factor** --